Take these simple steps:

 Inflammation is a major part of RA.
 It's also linked to heart disease and the chance of having a heart attack.

-Ask your doctor if your RA medicines will make you more likely to get heart disease.
+Ask your doctor if your RA medicines may make you more likely to get heart disease.
 Ask what you can do to manage that risk.

 Your doctor can help you decide if your medications and doses are right for your heart health.
-If you have other conditions that raise your odds of having heart disease, such as high cholesterol, she may prescribe other drugs.
-These could include statins, which lower your “bad” (LDL) cholesterol.
+If you have other conditions that raise your odds of having heart disease -- such as high cholesterol, diabetes, or high blood pressure -- they may prescribe other drugs as well as lifestyle changes.